Some other types of trade marks you can apply for include:

 - Non-English trade mark

 - Shape trade mark

 - Scent trade mark

 - Figurative marks

-The application fee for a series application is different to a standard application.
-However, there are narrow criteria that must be met in order to qualify for a series trade mark.
+Series trade marks are applied for the same way as a standard trade mark.
+However, there are specific criteria an application must meet in order to qualify as a series trade mark.

 You should carefully consider whether your trade marks meet these requirements before filing a series application as the series fee is not refundable.